 There’s another strategy game that he loves called Lost Cities.
 At the end of the game, you have to total the points from each expedition.
 This requires addition and subtraction.
 It has been impressive to see how good he has gotten at addition from playing this game.
-His ability to add from play all these games has helped him make connections with his math lessons.
+His ability to add from playing all these games has helped him make connections with his math lessons.

 Our history curriculum this year focuses on the Native Americans.
 As we read about their way of life, we have been able to create connections with the world around us.
 When we read about the clothes they wore, we can compare and contrast with our own clothes.
 We can think about the different climates and how that changed the way they dressed and the food they ate.

 Even our music study has had a strong historical component.
 When we learned the Battle Hymn of the Republic, we learned about the historical context for the song–the Civil War.
 As we have talked about other music and artists, we have been able to use the Civil War as a reference point.